braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_template.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/creating-link-templates){: style="float:right;width:120px;border:0;" class="noimgborder"}Link templates

 > Link templates allow you to append parameters or prepend URLs to all links in an email message.

-This is most often used for the following use cases:
+Link templates are most often used for the following use cases:

 1. Appending Google Analytics query parameters to all links in a given email message
 2. Prepending a URL to all links in a given email message

-{% alert note %}
-When using link templates and [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/), Liquid code must only be added within the body tag to ensure consistent rendering.
-{% endalert %}

 ## Creating a link template

 ![][11]{: style="float:right;max-width:20%;"}

-To create a link template, go to **Templates** > **Link Templates**.
+To create a link template, go to **Templates** > **Email Link Templates**.

 {% alert note %}
 If you are using the [older navigation]({{site.baseurl}}/navigation), this page is located at **Engagement** > **Templates & Media** > **Link Templates**.